Who we are

 Maeve Kennedy – Policy & Program Manager

-Maeve joined CYDA in late 2019.
+Maeve (she/her) joined CYDA in late 2019.
 She previously worked in disability policy and projects at the Victorian Council of Social Service (VCOSS), working closely with self-advocates and advocacy organisations and alongside the Disability Advocacy Research Unit.
 Maeve also facilitated a joint project between Our Watch and Women with Disabilities Victoria focusing on the prevention of violence against women and girls with disability.

 Her background is in policy and economics, including experience working in a number of non-profit organisations and in social policy consulting and program evaluation.

-Amy Marks - Youth Action Team
+Amy Marks - Youth Connection and Development Officer

 While Amy also does work in the media, she’s been fortunate enough to volunteer and work in various positions within the disability and youth sectors including at YLab and Student Life and Leadership at Victoria University.
 More recently, Amy worked at the Youth Disability Advocacy Service (YDAS) where she assisted in developing the ‘Emerging Young Leaders’ Program.